 Over 1000 species of bacteria are known to colonize the gut (4).
-Numerous factors contribute to whether or not your gut microbiota is currently hosting protective bacteria which will benefit your health or harmful bacteria which may be the source of many of your health concerns.
+Numerous factors contribute to whether or not your gut microbiota is currently hosting protective bacteria which will benefit your health or harmful bacteria and a state of dysbiosis, which may be the source of many of your health concerns.

 Although some of these variables are not within your control, simple lifestyle changes can significantly impact the gut microbiota and improve your quality of life.
 The following factors can affect the gut microbiota and promote either health or disease:

 The obesity epidemic today has generated attention from various fields of research given its association with various diseases and cancer.
 As it turns out, if you are overweight you are likely harboring destructive bacteria species.

 The World Health Organization predicts that almost 3 million people will die from obesity across the world by the end of a single year.
 (3)

 An Imbalance of Healthy Gut Bacteria